gtm-templates-knowit-experience/gtm-ga4-ecom-item-list-promo-attribution/README.md

 * Attribution Time (for how long should Item List or Promotion be attributed)
 * Can handle attributed data as both array & string

 A similar Variable do also exist for [**Server-side GTM**](https://github.com/gtm-templates-knowit-experience/sgtm-ga4-ecom-item-list-promo-attribution).
-That variable is recommended before this one, since everything is handled outside the users browser, and works across (sub)domains.
+The Server-side Variable is recommended before the Web Variable, since everything is handled outside the users browser (browser doesn't have to do any reading or writing), and it works across (sub)domains.
+However, costs may occur with the Server-side Variable.

 In the following documentation, **Local Storage** will be used to handle the attribution, but there are also other storage methods to consider: